 Some folders/files are made read-only to protect file integrity.
 But in most cases, you can revert the read-only status of a particular folder/file very easily.
-Some Windows 10 users are complaining about a particular issue about the read-only status of file/folder on their system.
-According to these users, the problematic folder keeps returning the read-only status automatically, making them uneditable.
+Some Windows 11 & Windows 10 users are complaining about a particular issue about the read-only status of file/folder on their system.
+According to these users, the problematic folder keeps returning the read-only status automatically, making them non editable.
 If you are facing the same issue on your computer, don’t worry.
 Follow these easy fixes on your computer.
 Though mainly this is an issue of inadequacy of proper permissions, sometimes recent Windows 10 update may cause this issue.

 1. Log in to your system with your administrative account.
 Try to modify the folder/file again.

 2. Disable any antivirus you are using and try it again.

 Note: – Please make sure that a tick mark is there in read only checkbox , because some users get confused with black colored read only checkbox, which is only a status indicator.

 Fix 1 – Disable the Controlled access

 Control access protects your files from getting modified by any third-party application.

 1 – Search Controlled folder access in Search box of Windows computer.